 Welcome to the Warder Family page at Surname Finder, a service of Genealogy Today.
 Our editors have compiled this checklist of genealogical resources, combining links to commercial databases along with user-contributed information and web sites for the Warder surname.
-As vital records, original documents, vintage photographs and surname-based DNA projects are discovered, this page is updated to offer the best list for researching Warder ancestry.
+As additional sources for vital records, original documents, vintage photographs and surname-based DNA projects are discovered, this page is updated to offer the best list for researching Warder ancestry.
 Share this page on Twitter!

 Completed by on

 It is quite possible that someone else has already performed work on a Warder family tree, so be sure to examine some of the sources listed below carefully.
 Have you struck a Warder brick wall?
 Read "Soundex Sorts Out Family Names" for some helpful advice.

 Keep an open mind when searching through Warder records.
 Years ago many people were unable to read and write, thus a given ancestor's name could be spelled in a variety of ways depending on who recorded it.
 If you want to know How can city directories be used to help my Warder research?, then read this frequently asked question.

 Top Five Genealogy Databases to Search for Warder